I bought a couple of Alesis Picoverbs on Ebay for peanuts with the intention of using them in my modular.

 The most difficult thing was effective voltage scaling.
 The solution I went with is a bodge, everything else I tried (biased op amp, etc) had unintended side effects like a small window of effective range with large dead spots either side.
 This isn’t elegant but it works in this application.
 The Picoverb’s functioning clock range is relatively narrow compared to some of the old ’80s and ’90s processors.

 It does add a lot to the Picoverb to have control over delay times, etc, and there are some useful stereo effects from mono signals to be had.
-The modulation idea was partially successful: it really needs a slew limiter, as while sine waves, triangle waves etc work well, anything that jumps values like S&H or sawtooth waves cause loud artifacts when applied to the clock speed.
+The modulation idea was partially successful: it really needs something like a slew limiter, as while sine waves, triangle waves etc work well, anything that jumps values like S&H or sawtooth waves cause loud artifacts when applied to the clock speed.